 ensure that the VTS operations are harmonised with ship reporting and routeing measures, aids to navigation, pilotage and port operations, where applicable and appropriate;

-consider the participation of the pilot both as a user and provider of information, where applicable and appropriate;
+consider, where applicable and appropriate, the participation of the pilot both as a user and provider of information;

-ensure that a continuous watch on the designated communication systems is kept and that all published services are available during the operational hours of the VTS, where applicable and appropriate;
+ensure that a continuous listening watch on the designated communication system is kept and that all published services are available during the operational hours of the VTS, where applicable and appropriate;

 ensure that operating procedures for routine and emergency situations are established;

 in a timely manner, provide the master with full details of the requirements to be met and the procedures to be followed in the VTS area.
-This information should include the categories of vessels required or expected to participate; radio frequencies to be used for reporting; areas of applicability; the times and geographical positions for submitting reports; the format and content of the required reports; the VTS authority responsible for the operation of the service; any information, advice or instructions to be provided to participating ships; and the types and level of services available.
-This information should be published in the appropriate publications.
+This information should include but not be limited to the following: The categories of vessels required or expected to participate;

+Radio frequencies to be used for reporting;

+Areas of applicability;

+The times and geographical positions for submitting reports;

+The format and content of the required reports;

+The VTS Authority responsible for the operation of the service;

+Any information, advice, or instructions to be provided to participating ships;

+The types and level of services available

+This information should be published in the appropriate nautical publications and in the “World VTS Guide.”

 The liability element of an accident following compliance with VTS guidance is an important consideration which can only be decided on a case-by-case basis in accordance with national law.
 Consequently, a VTS authority should take into account the legal implications in the event of a shipping accident where VTS operators may have failed to carry out their duty competently.

 VTS services